nithishakumar/Pattern-After-Effects-Plugin/README.md

    (C:\Program Files\Adobe\Adobe After Effects 2021\Support Files).
 4. Install OpenCV 3.4.15 from this link: https://opencv.org/releases/.
 Extract it to a folder you prefer.
 I recommend your D drive.

-   Refer to this option 1 in this tutorial if you need any help along the way: https://www.youtube.com/watch?v=eDGSkdeV8YI
+   Refer to "option 1" in this tutorial if you need any help along the way: https://www.youtube.com/watch?v=eDGSkdeV8YI
 5. Create a new project in Visual Studio, choose Static Library (.lib) in C++, and place it in the same folder as Pattern.
 Name it "Color".
 6. Make sure to change the configuration of the static library project to x64 from x86: